Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Method

+and indices for the entire sparse array are obtained by symmetrically concatenating those around the central element:

+As an example, for $M/2 = 9, A = 3$, and $B = 3$, the set $\hat{U}$ has only 13 elements out of 17 in the full array, as depicted in Fig. \ref{fig:spatial_subsampling}.

+As opposed to \cite{Cohen2018}, no convolution is performed on the filtered data before it is introduced to the network, since such pre-processing resulted empirically in degraded results.
+This can be explained by the fact that the network does not integrate components inspired by the concept of convolutional beamforming, and moreover, is required to learn different, more complex apodization weights.
+Since those are computed originally from the signals themselves rather then from the convolved signals, feeding the latter as input to the network might resolve in a harder learning task.

-The pre-processed data, separated to three datasets according to sampling factor, is introduced to the network in 3D data cubes in order to exploit correlation in all three dimensions, i.e. between signals of neighboring elements and adjacent transmission angles, as well as in depth.
-Each sample consists of all scanned depths, per 3 consecutive transmission angles and all transducer elements; Slicing along the second dimension alleviates the memory requirements and reduces the amount of data which is required for training.
-Each target consists of the beamformed signal in the middle angle of the corresponding input sample (Fig. \ref{fig:data_pipeline}).
+Each sub-sampled dataset is used to train and test the network separately.
+It is introduced to the network in 3D data cubes in order to exploit correlation in all three dimensions, each input sample consisting of all scanned depths per 3 consecutive transmission angles $\theta _{j-1}$,$\theta _{j}$, $\theta _{j+1}$, and all channels of either the original or the sparse array.
+The network's output is the the beamformed signal at transmission angle $\theta _{j}$ (Fig. \ref{fig:data_pipeline}).
+Correspondingly, each target consists of the MV-beamformed signal at $\theta _{j}$.